Burner Express Bus Travel Information

 Exodus

 For departures after the Man burns, allow yourself some extra time to get to the BxB Depot (6:15 and J street): there will be fewer landmarks to guide you at that point.
-Arrive at the depot one (1) hour before your scheduled departure to allow time to check in, load your luggage and find a seat.
+Arrive at the depot at least one (1) hour before your scheduled departure to allow time to check in, load your luggage and find a seat.
 Buses leave on time, with or without you.

-The satellite shuttles will begin running 2 hours prior to departure times from the BxB Depot and again stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.
+The trans will begin running 2 hours prior to departure times from the BxB Depot and again stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.

 During Exodus, Burner Express uses a different exit to avoid all traffic until the highway.
 This is usually a big time saver for riders.
 Don’t forget to bring warm layers and water for the trip home — spending hours on an air-conditioned bus can be a shock after acclimatizing to the desert heat.